North Tyrol Limestone Alps

-The North Tyrol Limestone Alps (Nordtiroler Kalkalpen in German) are a mountain range located in Austria and, marginally, in Germany.
+The North Tyrol Limestone Alps (Nordtiroler Kalkalpen) are a mountain range located in Austria and, marginally, in Germany.

 Geography

 Administratively the range belongs to the Austrian states of Tyrol and Vorarlberg and to the German state of Bavaria.

 SOIUSA classification

 According to SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain range is an Alpine section, classified in the following way: